ddsky/spoonacular-api-clients/typescript/ProductsApi.md

 # **productNutritionLabelWidget**
 > string productNutritionLabelWidget()

-Get a product's nutrition label as an HTML widget.
+Get a product\'s nutrition label as an HTML widget.

 ### Example